 The MiraCosta College Foundation (the Foundation) is a non-profit public benefit corporation organized under the Non-profit Public Benefit Corporation Law of the State of California.
 The Foundation was incorporated on April 26, 1967, with the express purpose of promoting the interest and welfare of MiraCosta College (the College) and securing resources that will transform student lives.
 The Foundation is an independent foundation established under the laws of the State of California.
-The members of the Foundation's Board of Directors are composed of members from the local community, the College's President, and two members of the College management staff.
+The members of the Foundation's Board of Directors are composed of members from the local community.
+In addition, the College president and two members of the College management staff are Advisors to the Board.